 The IRSE professional examination enables members to demonstrate their knowledge and understanding of a broad range of technical and operational subjects relevant to train control and communications systems engineering and management.

 All members are encouraged to record their planning, professional development activities and reflections on these.
-IRSE members have access to Mycareerpath, a free database to record their development activities and logged in members will see the link below (scroll below the document library).
+IRSE members have access to Mycareerpath, a free database to record their development activities.
 Examples of personal development plans and CPD records are available and Word templates for action planning and activity recording are available for all to use - all of these are in the document library below.